ben-grigsby/FlightFlow/README.md

 **End-to-End Data Engineering & ML Pipeline for Global Flight Data**

+---

+## Purpose

+HermesFlow is designed to help **airlines and airports** organize and analyze global flight information efficiently.
+In particular, it focuses on **JFK Airport**, where it predicts **arrival delays** for incoming flights up to **eight days in advance**.
+Flight data is retrieved from the **AviationStack API**, which allows access to schedules up to **eight days in the future** — the earliest window available for forecasting.

+This capability is critical for **resource planning, gate allocation, and passenger communication**, making the system not just a technical showcase but a **practical decision-support tool** for aviation operations.

+---

 HermesFlow is a full-scale data engineering project that continuously ingests and processes real-world flight data using the AviationStack API.

 It combines stream-style ingestion, batch ETL, Airflow orchestration, and machine learning prediction to forecast future flight delays — all organized within a modern Medallion Architecture (Bronze → Silver → Gold).

 ---